COLLEGE OF ENGINEERING & SCIENCE

 Specialty: Energy Harvesting

 The Energy Harvesting and Microsystems Lab research encompasses experimental studies as well as numerical modeling efforts.
 The main goal of our research is to apply fundamental engineering concepts to design and develop technologies.
 As a result, our research process goes through a cycle of design, modeling, fabrication, testing and characterization, analysis, optimization, and prototyping.
-Our research is funded through few agencies including The National Aeronautics and Space Administration (NASA), Louisiana Board of Regents (La BoR), the Louisiana Space Consortium (LaSPACE), and the NASA Experimental Program to Stimulate Competitive Research program (EPSCORE).
+Our research is funded through few agencies including The National Aeronautics and Space Administration (NASA), Louisiana Board of Regents (La BoR), the Louisiana Space Consortium (LaSPACE), and the NASA Experimental Program to Stimulate Competitive Research program (EPSCOR).
 We also partner with NASA Stennis Space Center and Radiance Technologies.
 Current Research themes and projects include:

 - Nonlinear dynamic vibration systems in micro and macro environments,